UCL-CCS/SCEMa/READMEs/Enrichments.md

+### Things to be done

-How to store the current complete state of the system?
+* How to store the current complete state of the system?

-Insert decision workflow to choose between MD simulation and Kriging estimation
+* Insert decision workflow to choose between MD simulation and Kriging estimation

-Use Pilotjob as a scheduler
+* Use Pilotjob as a scheduler

-Write documentation
+* Write documentation